 Mayrhofen is located at the end of the long flat Ziller valley and is one of Austria's best-known ski resorts.
 A good mix of upmarket hotels and cheaper pensions and apartments makes for an interesting atmosphere in the ski resort and the nightlife and après ski is renowned for its duration and variety.

 The skiing - and snowboarding - on offer is spectacular and ranges from the Hintertux glacier a few kilometers away to the high alpine slopes of Gerlos.
-But most visitors to Mayrhofen will spend their time on the two local areas - the Penken, a substantial and well-linked collection of mountains and slopes, or the Ahorn, the smaller alternative reached from the edge of the town.
+But most visitors to Mayrhofen will spend their time on the two local areas - Mount Penken, a substantial and well-linked collection of mountains and slopes, or Mount Ahorn, the smaller alternative reached from the edge ofthe town.

 Location: 6290 Mayrhofen - Tyrol - Austria

 The Ziller valley is sometimes credited as being the cradle of tourism to the Tyrol.
-Mayrhofen certainly has a rich history in catering first for city-dwellers who wanted to visit the mountains for the scenery and the clean air in the summer and later for sports enthusiasts who took to the mountain slopes in the winter.
+Mayrhofen certainly has a rich history in catering first for city-dwellers who wanted to visit the mountains for the scenery and the clean air in the summer and later for winter sports enthusiasts who took to the mountain slopes in the colder months.